 We love the blue-on-blue color combination combined with the presence of the optional 390 cubic inch V8 and factory air conditioning.
 While it’s quite possible to enjoy driving this car by leaving its exterior patina in place, the carpeting and dashboard appear to be in need of serious help before you start cruising with this wagon.

 Here’s the seller’s description:

-“Selling my 69 Ford Country Squire wagon…6 passengers plus dog area in the back… in very good condition without any major rust spots…barn kept it runs and drives… has a 390 with auto and air power steering manual windows needs a lil TLC but well worth being a restorable classic…you don’t find them this solid and original anywhere for the price!
+“Selling my 69 Ford Country Squire wagon…6 passengers plus dog area in the back… in very good condition without any major rust spots…barn kept it runs and drives… has a 390 with auto and air, power steering manual windows.
+Needs a little TLC but is well worth being a restorable classic…you don’t find them this solid and original anywhere for the price!
 Was 7,500.00 now $7,500.00 (NO TRADES) please call or text me…two four eight 210-9260 thanks!“

 Restore or drive as-is: what would you do with this Country Squire?
 Comment below and let us know!